 A Deviated Nasal Septum is one of the most common causes of breathing problems in the United States.
 The septum is the wall that separates the two nasal passages.
 If the septum is deviated to one side, it may impair the transport of air in and out of the nose.
 Most of the time, the deviation doesn’t cause any symptoms and require no intervention.
 However, in some cases, a Deviated Nasal Septum can cause nasal obstruction, obstructive sleep apnea, facial pain or nose bleeds.

 Dr. Robert Morin has successfully treated patients with DNS and similar conditions.
-As a board certified plastic surgeon who specializes in nasal reconstruction, Dr. Robert Morin have helped many patients regain their quality of life through a procedure called Septoplasty.
-His clinics based in New York and New Jersey have gained a reputation not only for aesthetically pleasing results, but for their exceptional customer service as well.
+As a board-certified plastic surgeon who specializes in nasal reconstruction, Dr. Robert Morin have helped many patients regain their quality of life through a procedure called Septoplasty.
+His clinics based in New Jersey have gained a reputation not only for aesthetically pleasing results, but for their exceptional customer service as well.
 Dr. Morin and his team works with each patient’s individual needs and ensures that results are natural and effective in restoring quality of life.

 ADDITIONAL SEPTOPLASTY INFORMATION: